• Skip to primary navigation

 Cooking onions in a black pan0

 Step 3.
 Add the pasta and cook it.
-The pasta browns quickly, so turn it over carefully from time to time, making sure it doesn't burn.
+The pasta browns quickly, so turn it over carefully from time to time to prevent burning.

 Cooking onions and pasta vermicelli in a pan0